Okay, folks, the one o'clock Gallup poll is out, and it's 51.45 Romney, six points.

 I didn't finish my thought on this in the first hour.

-Oh man, Obama Obama, he's tough.
+Oh, man, Obama, Obama, he's tough.

 He talked down the mullahs.

-Because the New York Times was hellbent on maintaining they had been told that by somebody at the regime, that we had struck a deal with the Iranian.
+Which means somebody in the regime is still leaking sensitive national security information because the New York Times was hell-bent on maintaining they had been told that by somebody at the regime, that we had struck a deal with the Iranian.

-Then the news shifted to we're talking that Obama and Iranians, the Iranians are talking, and then that became something that's not good for Obama.
+Then the news shifted to we're talking that Obama and Iranians, the Iranians are talking.

 Senior Iranian parliamentary sources revealed on Saturday that the Swiss envoy to Tehran has quoted President Obama as acknowledging Iran's nuclear rights.